Skip to content

 TransportOptionBest For

-Wingkruda.New() (default on Linux)Maximum throughput (846K req/s)
+Wingkruda.New() (default on Linux)Maximum throughput for CPU-bound plaintext and JSON routes

 fasthttpkruda.New(kruda.FastHTTP()) (default on macOS)Broad compatibility